231media/bible-rss-reader/README.md

-# Bible Plan RSS Feed Generator (NOTE: NOT LIVE YET)
+# Bible Plan RSS Feed Generator

 A custom RSS feed that enables users to read a chapter per day on their RSS feed reader